 Overview of the Book of Romans

-Throughout the letter to the Romans, Paul sets out to share foundational knowledge with the community of believers.
+Throughout Paul's letter to the Romans, he sets out to share foundational knowledge with the community of believers.
 He begins by remarking on human sinfulness, that is, on the tendency of all people to mess up or fall short of living the way God intends us to.
 It’s an experience that all human beings can relate to, both in Paul’s time and in our own.
-Paul explains that due to our rebellion against God--against what is right--all of humanity has been condemned.
+Paul wrote that due to our rebellion against God--against what is right--all of humanity has been condemned.
 But, Paul goes on, God is merciful and gracious and offers us justification, or a way to be made right, through faith in Jesus Christ, His Son.

 By Jesus’ sacrifice for us, we have been redeemed and saved.
 Christ’s blood covers our sin.
 But Paul also insists that salvation is not the endpoint of our lives of faith; it is the starting point.
 We are being continually refined and made righteous by the Holy Spirit through our lives as we follow Jesus.
 Our redemption, made possible by the grace of God, spurs us on to a life spent in pursuit of Jesus Christ.